limitcool/starter/README_EN.md

 > This is the lightweight version of the Starter framework, designed with a single-user mode, suitable for rapid development and simple application scenarios.
 If you need more enterprise-level features, please check the `enterprise` branch.

 ## Features
-- Provides a Gin framework project template
+- Provides a lightweight Gin framework project template
-- Supports both HTTP and gRPC dual-protocol services
-  - Can enable/disable gRPC service via configuration
-  - Unified API definition and implementation
-  - Supports gRPC health check and reflection services
 - Uses Uber fx framework for dependency injection, creating clearer code structure
-- Adopts standard MVC architecture, following the principle of separation of concerns
+- Adopts simplified architecture design, focused on rapid development
 - Integrates GORM for ORM mapping and database operations
   - Supports PostgreSQL (using pgx driver)
   - Supports MySQL
   - Supports SQLite
-  - Provides rich query option utility functions
 - Integrates Viper for configuration management
 - Provides common Gin middleware and tools
   - CORS middleware: Handles API cross-domain requests, implements CORS support